Other Terms You May Have Heard

 Examples of AAT

 - A volunteer brings her cat to a rehabilitation center to work with an occupational therapist and a child who has difficulty controlling fine motor skills.
-To improve the client’s fine motor skills, the therapist has the child manipulate buckles, clasps on leashes, collars, and animal carriers.
+To improve the client’s fine motor skills, the therapist has the child manipulate buckles, and clasps on leashes, collars, and animal carriers.
 The child also opens containers of treats for the cat and feeds small pieces of food to the cat.

 - In an animal-assisted therapy session designed to improve a client’s ability to sequence events, a therapist teaches a client the steps of brushing a dog.
 For example: